ushis/local-repo/README.md

 	usage: local-repo path [options]

 	This programm helps to manage local repositories.
-Specify the path to the repository database with the last argument and choose at least one operation from the options list.
+Specify the path to the repository database with the first argument.

 	positional arguments:
 	  path                  path to the repo database